northernmarshes/mnematic/README.md

 #### Libraries

 Place the library files in the `lib/` folder on the Pico before running the main program.
-This project uses two external libraries:
+This project uses three external libraries:

 - **Real Time Clock** - `ds1302.py`
   Author: shaoziyang, Omar BENHAMID